 I chose these silkie fabrics to use up some of my stash and hoped it would be a good layering piece under my monk collar jacket.

 For the top edge of the contrasting front piece to fall on my bust in a flattering way, I had to shorten the shoulder strap length about 1.5 inches and adjusted the underarm scythe down about an inch also.
 Pretty easy fitting.

 The neck and arms are finished with bias binding of the same material.
 I pressed my binding in half and then again with the edges folded in to make it easier to attach and fold over the raw edges of the top.
 This was well worth the extra few minutes of pressing time, since I’m certain it gave me a much neater result.
 The whole project took me just under four hours.

 I’m definitely going to use this pattern again to make another summer top in a light weight cotton.

-My new Double Love baby quilts are underway for my esty store.
+My new Double Snuggle baby quilts are underway for my esty store.